jingliang92/xgboost_trian/README.md

-## You can use xgboost in train of caret in R ,just like using gmb in train.
+## You can use xgboost in train of caret in R ,just like using gbm in train.

 ### First, you need load the code.